Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Kashi GOLEAN Bars: After a day of gardening, treat yourself to some high protein, high fiber Kashi bars.
 These happen to to be my favorite but any high protein, high fiber bars are good to eat now and also to keep handy for emergencies especially since they are easily stored and do not require cooking.

 Kershaw OSO Sweet Knife: This “oh so sweet” knife is solidly built, stainless steel knife that comes razor sharp right out of the package.
 It will pretty much cut through anything the price is amazing.
 Great to have in the garden, too.
-About $23.

 Want to help support Backdoor Survival?